 - To provide a multidisciplinary approach for more intensive study of a particular environmental issue.

 Students will receive instruction in the physical and biological dynamics of various ecosystems, environmental engineering, and socioeconomic issues associated with environmental analysis.

-Graduates of the MS in Environmental program are involved in many different areas, such as reviewing environmental impact statements, monitoring groundwater quality, and communicating with the public.
+Graduates of the MS in Environmental Sciences program are involved in many different areas, such as reviewing environmental impact statements, monitoring groundwater quality, and communicating with the public.
 Many students have found employment in various agencies (U.S. Environmental Protection Agency, U.S. Geological Survey, Colorado State Department of Public Health and Environment) and private sector environmental and engineering firms.

 GES is part of the Western Regional Graduate Program (WRGP), which allows our graduate applicants who are residents of the Western Interstate Commission for Higher Education (WICHE) member states* to pay Colorado in-state tuition.
 All graduate students applying for our MA or MS programs in 2019 and later are eligible!